LaLiga Quiz & Predict the Score - Espanyol vs Barcelona: Win an authentic LaLiga jersey!

 - correctly answering the question to in the gif in the contest post;

-- Screenshot the correct answer generated on the slot machine in the gif and post it as a comment on the Facebook post, including her/his score prediction of the match between Espanyol and Barcelona on 5th January 2020.
+- Screenshot the correct answer generated on the slot machine in the gif and post it as a comment on the Facebook post, including her/his score prediction of the match between Barcelona and Real Mallorca on 8th December 2019.

 - social media accounts used to participate in the contest MUST have their privacy settings set to “public”.